WeatherXM/weather-bets/london-bet/resolver/README.md

    - These fields ensure that the data comes from valid, secure devices and is tamper-proof.

 2. **Data Publication**
-   - Publish the enriched weather data, including the calculated QoD, PoL, and RM scores to **Tableland**.
+   - Publish the enriched weather data, including the calculated QoD, PoL and RM scores to **Tableland**.
 This publication will form the basis of the experiment and future verifications.

 3. **Average Temperature Calculation**
    - Write a script to calculate the average temperature for the last 30 days using the enriched weather data.
 This calculation should only include data from devices that pass the filter based on:
      - **Geolocation** (London region).
      - **QoD > 0.8** and **PoL = 1**.
-     - **Verification of data authenticity** using the public keys and signatures from the weather devices.
+     - **Verification of data authenticity** using the public keys, signatures and base64 encoded data packets from the weather devices.

 4. **Verification and Result Publication**
    - Ensure that all data can be verified using the device’s public key and is signed with the corresponding private key.